charan0318/c-trace/README.md

 # C-TRACE - AI-Powered Chiliz Blockchain Explorer

-**C-TRACE** is an AI-powered blockchain explorer and assistant specifically designed for the Chiliz ecosystem, enabling users to explore smart contracts, analyze fan tokens, and interact with the Chiliz network through natural language queries.
+**C-TRACE** is an AI-powered blockchain explorer and assistant specifically designed for the Chiliz ecosystem, enabling users to explore smart contracts, analyze chiliz chain, and interact with the Chiliz network through natural language queries.

 ## What Problem Does It Solve?